eigenhombre/eigenhombre.github.com/_posts/2013-04-20-introduction-to-context-managers.md

 loosely associated with integration testing, mostly focused on Python.*

-Context managers are a way of allocating and releasing some sort of resource exactly where you need it (readers who are very familiar with context managers may want to skip this section).
-The simplest example is file access:
+Context managers are a way of allocating and releasing some sort of resource exactly where you need it.
+The simplest example is file
+access:

 {% highlight python %}